Katharine Lent Stevenson: WCTU

-In 1893, she removed to Chicago to serve as editor of Books and Leaflets Department for the Woman's Temperance Publishing Association, and contributing editor to the WCTU's The Union Signal.
+In 1893, she removed to Chicago to serve as editor of the Books and Leaflets Department for the Woman's Temperance Publishing Association, and contributing editor to the National WCTU's The Union Signal.
 In November, 1894, the National WCTU showed its appreciation of her two years' service, 1891–93, as Corresponding Secretary of the Massachusetts WCTU by electing her to the same office in the national organization.

 In September 1909, she traveled to Christchurch, New Zealand and spoke on behalf of temperance.
 She then went to Tasmania for a week before going to Australia.
-In November, Stevenson toured Australia in the interests of temperance reform, sent by the WCTU as a representative of the world's officers of the Union on a special mission to the educational institutions of the Far East, including India, China, Japan, and Burma.
+In November, Stevenson toured Australia in the interests of temperance reform, sent by the WWCTU as a representative of the world's officers of the Union on a special mission to the educational institutions of the Far East, including India, China, Japan, and Burma.
 Australia was not on her program, but when she had finished in China and Japan, she resolved, on her own account, to make a tour through Australia to see it, and to help the temperance workers in the chief centers.
 She traveled from Bombay to Egypt, Israel, Greece and Italy before she came to London.

-In June 1910, Stevenson attended the eighth Triennial convention of the World's Woman's Christian Temperance Union in Glasgow.
-She was appointed to oversee the World's Missionary Fund Department.
+In June 1910, Stevenson attended the eighth Triennial convention of the WWCTU in Glasgow.
+She was appointed to oversee the WWCTU Missionary Fund Department.